Ebooks and Print-on-Demand

 For eBooks you get from retail sites or libraries, you won't likely be able to crack open the file and read the contents in a browser like we did with North and South.
 Publishers attempt to deter piracy by applying Digital Rights Management (DRM), which encrypts books so they can't be shared between different people or devices.

-For example, if you find an eBook through Deschutes Public Library and download the EPUB to your computer, you must use a special program like the Overdrive App or Adobe Digital Editions to unwrap it.
+For example, if you find an eBook through Deschutes Public Library, you must use a special program like the Libby App to open it.

 Publishing services might give you the choice of applying DRM or not.
 Many self-published authors elect to make their books restriction-free for a variety of reasons.
 This blog post outlines some pros and cons: "Ebook DRM & Security."